rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

     C_in_mix.append(Cout_mfpfr_g[i]*M_mfpfr_out/Q_in_edbm+Sc_out[i]*Mc/Q_in_edbm)
 ```
 > [!IMPORTANT]
 > For complete steps on simulating EDBM and ED technologies, refer to their respective tutorials ([EDBM Tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/EDBM_Tutorial.md), [ED_Tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/ED_Tutorial.md).
-This tutorial primarily focuses on demonstrating how to integrate the technologies into a treatment chain and calculate mixed stream flow rates and concentrations.
+This tutorial primarily focuses on demonstrating how to integrate the technologies into a treatment train and calculate mixed stream flow rates and concentrations.

 ## 4. Results evaluation
-After the simulation of the treatment chain, the performance of the process units needs to be evaluated individually and overall as a system.
+After the simulation of the treatment train, the performance of the process units needs to be evaluated individually and overall as a system.
 ### 4.1.
 Summarise results
 The following code can be used to summarise the most important results from each process unit.
 Note that more results can be added.
 ```python